 From the Red Fort entry in Wikipedia:

 The Red Fort is a historic fort in the city of Delhi in India, which served as the main residence of the Mughal Emperors.
 Emperor Shah Jahan commissioned construction of the Red Fort on 12 May 1638, when he decided to shift his capital from Agra to Delhi.
-Originally red and white, Shah Jahan's favourite colours, its design is credited to architect Ustad Ahmad Lahori, who also constructed the Taj Mahal.
+Originally red and white, Shah Jahan's favourite colors, its design is credited to architect Ustad Ahmad Lahori, who also constructed the Taj Mahal.
 It was constructed between May 1639 and April 1648.

 From the Moti Masjid (Red_Fort) entry in Wikipedia: